-Limit Inrush Current In AC Motor Air Conditioning Application
+Limit AC Motor Inrush Current In Air Conditioner Application

 The two AC motors in the air conditioner create a high inrush current at startup.
 Because of this initial high current demand, the trailer’s electrical fault protection feature would not allow the appliance to stay running.
 Our customer connected an ammeter to the circuit which showed that the air conditioner was drawing 30 amps at power-on.

-This was 10 amps more than allowed by the power panel.
-They needed to find a way for limiting inrush current of the air conditioner to 20 amps.
-At this point the customer called us for assistance.
+This was 10 amps more than allowed by the power distribution panel.
+The customer needed to find a way for limiting inrush current of the air conditioner to 20 amps.
+At this point they called us for assistance.

-After performing some calculations, we recommended using two Ametherm MegaSurge® Inrush Current Limiters placed in series between the trailer’s power panel and power input to the air conditioner.
-With the MegaSurge® Inrush Current Limiters in place limiting inrush current, the customer’s air conditioner began to operate normally.
+After performing some calculations, we recommended an Ametherm MegaSurge® Inrush Current Limiter and instructed them to install it in series between the trailer’s power panel and power input to the air conditioner.
+With the MegaSurge® Inrush Current Limiter in place, the customer’s air conditioner began to operate normally.

 Selecting the correct inrush current limiter for air conditioner